 Memorial Day goes back to Decoration Day - after the Civil War - as a time to decorate the graves of fallen soldiers with flowers.
 I cannot even begin to imagine the world of 1868.
 We think we are living in polarizing times and no doubt we are.
 But 620,000 soldiers died in the Civil War, roughly 2% of the U. S. population at the time.
 That's one in fifty persons.
-Every extended family must have felt that grief, and every town in America.
+Every extended family and every town in America must have felt that grief, and even trauma.

 Whatever our politics, and regardless of whether we believe a particular war to be justified or not, the men and women who die serving this nation in a time of war deserve our utmost respect and gratitude.
 As the prayer above puts it, "in the day of decision [they] ventured much for the liberties we now enjoy."
 We honor them best, however, not by empty rhetoric but with an abiding commitment to freedom.
 And it's disciplines.

-And, I think, to also work toward that day when war is studied no more, when swords are beaten into plowshares and spears into pruning hooks - that day when our young people are not sent off to die on the battlefield anymore.
-Or as President Eisenhower once said:
+And, as a Christian I think that also means a commitment to work toward that day when war is studied no more.
+When swords are beaten into plowshares and spears into pruning hooks.
+To look toward, and work for, that day when our young people are not sent off to die on any more battlefields.
+President Eisenhower once put it this way: